Devil

 These weights reflect empirical analysis of which factors most strongly predict successful threat events:

 • Accessibility: 30% — Highest weight.
 FAIR's "Contact Frequency" factor.
 If attackers can't reach the target, other factors are irrelevant.
+Additionally, Accessibility acts as a minimum-gate: when scored ≤ 2 (air-gapped, heavily restricted), likelihood is capped regardless of other factors.
+This reflects FAIR's multiplicative relationship — no access means no attack.

 • Vulnerability Window: 10% — Lowest weight.
 Time exposed matters, but if accessibility and capability are high, exploitation often happens quickly.

-Note: "Preventive Controls" was intentionally removed from the factor list to avoid double-counting.
-Control effectiveness is already reflected in Accessibility (perimeter controls) and Capability (how hard is exploitation).
-Including it separately violates NIST guidance against counting the same risk reducer twice.
+Note: "Preventive Controls" was intentionally removed as a separate factor.
+Control effectiveness is captured within "Capability vs Controls" (the comparison of threat capability against deployed defenses) and "Accessibility" (perimeter controls).
+Including it separately would violate NIST guidance against counting the same risk reducer twice.

 Impact Weights (Based on FAIR Loss Magnitude Model)